 On the opposite side, the Dow Jones actually hit record heights.
 The reason?
 The infrastructure spending and tax-cuts that the President-elect has promised.
 What we can deduce from this is that there is a split happening between traditional and modern organisations, between old and new, between industrial behemoths and technological giants.

 What does that have to do with small British businesses?

-Stock market fluctuations might seem a million miles removed from your burgeoning business, but they are important to keep track of.
+Stock market fluctuations might seem a million miles removed from your growing business, but they are important to keep track of.
 Trump’s election shocked analysts and investors, which isn’t something that’s positive for the market.
-In fact, many professionals predicted his election would cause foreign investors – worth trillions to America – to panic-sell, crashing the economy and harming businesses of all sizes.
-Thankfully, and touch wood, that fate seems to have been avoided.
+In fact, many professionals predicted his election would cause foreign investors – worth trillions to America – to panic-sell, causing the economy to crash, harming businesses of all sizes.
+This fate seems to have been avoided, thankfully.

 How to cash in on the USA

 It has been impossible to ignore the impact Brexit has had on the pound, with the currency in its weakest state for generations.
 Since Trump’s election, the dollar has actually risen, but with tumultuous times ahead, it is impossible to predict whether this trend will continue or reverse.
 For big businesses, this uncertainty could be damaging, but for a nimble, flexible and fast-moving startup, it represents a huge opportunity.

 Think of this: what happens if the dollar becomes more valuable than other currencies?
 This gives Americans increased spending power, something that is going to be beneficial to UK businesses.
 No matter what industry your company is in, there will always be a global link somewhere.
 An improved dollar will encourage more Americans to spend money overseas, a huge boon if you have the potential to sell goods or services to the US.
 On top of this, it could lead to an increase in the number of holidaymakers visiting Britain, bringing more cash to the economy as a whole.